 Thoroughly clean all surfaces of the cabinets using a mixture of water and TSP (trisodium phosphate) following the manufacturer’s instructions.
-Cleaning the cabinets is an important step to ensure the primer adequately bonds with the surface.
 Once clean, wipe dry with a rag.

 Remove Doors, Drawers, and Hardware

 Remove all doors and drawers and place in a designated workspace.
 Use painter’s tripods to elevate the doors from the workspace when painting.
-Remove all hardware from cabinets, doors, and drawers, and organize in plastic bags.
+Remove all hardware from cabinets, doors, and drawers—organize them in plastic bags.
 If your cabinets feature removable shelves, it is wise to remove them, as well.

 Scuff Cabinet Surface